 Today’s Norway is prosperous and ultramodern, well on its way to being a cashless society.
 Its riches come from oil, shipping, fishing, and increasingly tourism.
 It has invested almost all of its oil revenues into a heritage fund for future generations and has designated a great many resources to fight environmental degradation and pollution.
 For instance, we were told that Norway has more Tesla and other electric vehicles per capita than in any other country in the world.

-Norwegians are a very hardy, resilient, ingenious, enterprising and adventurous.
+Norwegians are a very hardy, resilient, ingenious, enterprising and adventurous people.
 They have built countless bridges and tunnels.
 The Norwegian waters are full of protruding rocks and jagged shoals.
 One of the future projects Norway is presently contemplating is the construction of the world’s first shipping tunnel to bypass one portion of its most dangerous coastline.

 The population of Norway is a little over 5 million people.
 For such a small nation, Norway can be rightly proud of her considerable accomplishments.
 Norwegians have been inveterate explorers throughout the ages.
 Remarkably, Norway has won more medals in the Winter Olympics than any other nation.
+We watch with anticipation of the other great things to come from Norway in the 21st century.

 And all too soon our wonderful Norwegian adventure drew to a close leaving us with many happy memories of a journey not soon to be forgotten.